Firing guns, finding bodies: Life for Yemen's child soldiers

 A Houthi official has called reports of the group's enlistment of child soldiers "exaggerated," and claims that official leadership is trying to counter the practice.

-"We are against child soldiers and our supreme leader Abdul-Malik al-Houthi has continuously given us orders to not allow children to fight," Ali al Asimi, a senior Houthi official and member of the group's political council, tells CNN.
+"We are against child soldiers and our supreme leader Abdul-Malik al-Houthi has continuously given us orders to not allow children to fight," a senior Houthi official and member of the group's political council, tells CNN.

 "At times, and without knowledge of our military leadership, a parent accompanies his young son with him to the battleground.
 We oppose this and force them to go home.
 We have returned hundreds of such cases and will continue to do so," he adds.